Will AI Replace Human Thinking? The Case for Writing and Coding Manually

 # Don’t Get Me Wrong

 Don’t get me wrong, I use it every day, too.
 But more deliberately.
 I turned off my Grammarly and my Copilot (a long time ago), so I have the space to think and to learn.
-If you do it once or twice, that’s OK, but if you do it everywhere, you also lose the ability to learn new skills or the fun of it.
+If you do it once or twice, that’s OK, but if you do it everywhere, you also lose the ability to learn new skills or the The Fun of it.

 Interesting about the LCI (LLM Collaborative Intelligence), and sure, there will be a lot of benefits, but I am not sure if these insights are anything that comes close to a human insight that has felt, sensed, or experienced something through hardship.
 So yes, but I do not have many expectations, nor do I want it to create new insights.
 This is the fun part of my job :)

-# AI’s are not intelligent
+# AI’s Are not Intelligent

 But also, they make trivial mistakes that no human would make, so always be careful: